How to get time off work for a job interview

-Landing a job interview is always good news, and could lead to an exciting new step in your career.
-But balancing it with your existing professional responsibilities can be tricky.
-Even though many interviews are now increasingly being conducted remotely, you will still likely need to somehow manoeuvre getting time off to attend the interview, and potentially reorganise your work schedule completely.
+Landing a job interview is always good news.
+Every interview could lead to an exciting new step in your career.
+But balancing interview schedules with your existing professional responsibilities can be tricky.
+Even though interviews are increasingly conducted remotely, you will still likely need to arrange some time off work or potentially reorganise your work schedule completely.
 So what should you do?

 Although this may indeed feel like a tricky situation, it is one that many jobseekers will inevitably face.
 Once you’ve secured an interview, the next immediate conundrum is how to get the time off work so that you can attend it.